For Educators: Laying the Groundwork for Reading Groups

 If you haven’t yet built strong, equitable relationships with your students and their families, it’s unlikely that your reading group will succeed.
 Instead of starting a new project, consider how you can commit to including your students’ families and communities in the work you’re already doing.

-For examples of ways to make sure your students are ready to tackle social justice topics and to include families in your classroom, see Teaching Tolerance’s Critical Practices for Anti-bias Education.
+For examples of ways to make sure your students are ready to tackle social justice topics and to include families in your classroom, see Learning for Justice’s Critical Practices for Anti-bias Education.

 3. How will my identity shape this collaboration?